jph6366/datainlet/README.md

 - HUGGINGFACE_TOKEN: Token to publish datasets on HuggingFace.
 - DATABASE_PATH: Path to the DuckDB database file (default is ./data/database.duckdb).

-You can define these variables in a file .envat the root of your project or configure them in your development environment.
+You can define these variables in a file .env at the root of your project or configure them in your development environment.

 ## 📦 Structure

-Datania is composed of several components:
+datainlet is composed of several components:

 - Dagster : A tool that orchestrates data pipelines.
 - DuckDB and Polars : Database and data processing library.